michael-schaller/resume-youtube-subs/README.md

 ## How the extension works

-On click of the extension icon a new tab for the YouTube subscriptions is opened and JavaScript code is injected to find the newest watched video.
+On click of the extension icon a new tab for the YouTube subscriptions is opened and JavaScript code is injected as  early as possible to find the newest watched video.

 The injected JavaScript code uses a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to watch for newly added videos.
-As long as the newest watched video isn't found the code scrolls down to the end of the subscriptions page when a new video appears to trigger the load of further videos.
-If the newest watched video is found it is scrolled into view and all further processing ends.
+As long as no watched video is found the code scrolls down to the end of the subscriptions page when a new video appears to trigger the load of further videos.
+If a watched video is found it is scrolled into view if it is newer (further up) than the previously found watched video.
+In the end this should always scroll to the newest watched video.

 ## Extension permissions